 To consistently whip up great tasting, high quality foods, faithfully maintaining a recipe log is a must.
 Recording the ingredients, the preparation method, the cooking time, and the cooking temperature has to be done.
-Then, poor results can be improved upon, and great results can be easily duplicated by using your recipe log.
+Then, poor results can be improved upon, and good results can be easily duplicated by using your notes.

 And this is especially true with smoker cooking.
 We don't have it easy.
 It's not just…

 Season roast with salt and pepper.
 Sear on all sides.
 Add water and mixed vegetables, and place into a preheated 350F oven for three hours.

 Smoker recipes are done in slow motion compared to most kitchen-cooked meals.
 And there's too much to remember…at least for my feeble mind!
 So I write it all down.

 In PDF Format

 I created this so I would have an easier time keeping track of all the factors that go together to make up a great recipe.
 I'd like to offer it to you, as a free download in PDF format.
 Save the Smoker Cooking Recipe Log to your computer and you can print copies out as you need them.

 I keep track of many factors that all affect the final outcome.